jhudsl/mscstts/cran-comments.md

 ---

 The main function of this package is `ms_synthesize`.
 This provides functionality similar to `aws.polly` for voice synthesis and `mscstexta4r` for interfaces with the MS Cognitive Services API.
 Fixed simple VignetteBuilder note.
+Added the single quotes for the DESCRIPTION name.